 Because the shrimp needs to be soaked, and the stock takes a bit of time, this isn’t a quick weeknight meal.
 But for your efforts, you’ll be rewarded with wontons that rival some of the best shops in Hong Kong in a rich savory broth that will have you rue the day you ever have to eat wonton soup at a Chinese American restaurant.

 While it does take some time, it’s not difficult to prepare provided you can find a few items in the US.
-The traditional soup broth is made with dried flounder and shrimp, but I’ve found that dried pollack is a lot easier to find in the US and has a very similar flavor.
-It can be found in most Asian or Korean grocery stores as Bugeochae (북어채).
+The traditional soup broth is made with dried flounder and shrimp, but I’ve found that dried pollock is a lot easier to find in the US and has a very similar flavor.
+It can be found in most Asian or Korean grocery stores as Bugeochae (북어채)

 For the shrimp shells and heads, you can try asking your fish monger, but personally I just keep a Ziploc bag in the freezer which I add shells to every time I use shrimp.
 That way I always have a supply of shells and heads for making stock.
 Lastly the Potassium Carbonate is sold under the brand name Koon Chun in Asian grocery stores.
 You could also use food grade lye but you’ll have to experiment to figure out how much to add.